 Conclusion

 You can get a genuinely capable fish finder for well under $500 today.
 For most anglers, a 5- to 7-inch unit with CHIRP sonar, down imaging, and GPS mapping hits the ideal balance of price and performance.
 Buy the screen size your eyes will thank you for, match the transducer to your boat, and invest a little time in a clean install.
-Once you can see the bottom, the structure, and the bait, you’ll wonder how you ever fished without it.
+Once you can see the bottom, the structure, and the bait, youโ€™ll wonder how you ever fished without it.
+Pair that with our best fishing times tool to be on the water when fish are most active.

 Tight lines, every week.